soumi0705/soumi0705/README.md

 ### Education :

+:computer: MS in Cyersecurity from RMIT - City Campus, Melbourne

-:computer: B-Tech Computer Science from Vellore Institute of Technology
+:computer: B-Tech Computer Science from Vellore Institute of Technology, Chennai

 ---